Rupesh-ruby/M2_MyProject/README.md

-# M2_MyProject- Flashing Of led's and Turing on and off of Burzzer
+# M2_MyProject- Flashing Of led's and Turing on and off of Buzzer

 # Badges :